mcnik/mcnik.github.io/_posts/2025-11-27-spidermenace.md

 The third film, reveals what was latent all along: his motivation was misplaced.
 There is nothing wrong with Peter wanting to be seen, to be loved, to be rewarded.
 But when he chooses to be Spider-Man, he can't be Peter.

 Raimi’s Peter is consistently conflicted.
-Peter is capable of real evil[^9].
+Peter is capable of real evil[^8].
 Spider-Man, like us, must confront that fact, repeatedly.
 I'm not sure the trilogy believes in the purity of the heroic ideal.
 It suggests something more real, something more palatable, something more achievable.
 Purity isn't just impossible — it's an ideal.
-One we must keep striving for, knowing that we will fail to reach it.
+One we must keep striving for, knowing that we will fail to reach it[^9].
 <br/>

 ##### The Gauntlet